andrei-1111/lod_api_docs/add_file.rst

 Request Body
 ============

-The request body should contain the cotents of the file.
+The request body should contain the contents of the file.

 Return Codes